RagnarB83/ash-documentation/docs/Explicit-solvation.rst

 The function will create a file, here called: "LIG.xml".
 By default it uses the ff_type to be "AMBER".
 This means the XML-file will use a form of the nonbonded potential that is compatible with Amber-style forcefield.
 This is recommended im general but can be changed to "CHARMM" or "None" if required.
-Do note that in this case, the XML-file will be in CHARMM-format which will require a CHARMM-style water XML-file to be used later.
+Do note that if you choose CHARMM option, the XML-file will be in CHARMM-format (includes both NonbondedForce and LennardJonesForce definitions), which will require a CHARMM-style water XML-file to be used later.

 2. Solvate the system